Ultimate Guide To Pneumatic Tires

-Posted by: admin on November 5, 2018
+Posted by: admin on July 31, 2022

 Pneumatic forklift tires require a larger frame than cushion tires.
 As a result, they tend to cost more.
 However, their ability to work on a variety of surfaces justifies the higher price.

-Cushion Forklift Tires
+Pneumatic vs. Cushion Tires

-Smooth vs. Traction
+Smooth vs. Traction Forklift Tire Tread Styles

 Once you have the right type of tire for your forklift, you still have options in terms of tread styles.
 These include: